 - 70% reported seeing mice in the past 3 months; and

 - 89% reported seeing cockroaches each week, on average noticing 14 per day.

 Preliminary results revealed that a one-time, in-home IPM intervention decreased the number of severe self-reported asthma symptoms and the average number of symptom days.
+Since the closing of the grant, 384 children were randomized and 342 (89%) completed both baseline and 6-month follow-up.
+The intervention group had a greater decrease in the percent of severe asthma symptoms than the control group, after controlling for potential confounders.
+The unadjusted proportion of children with severe symptoms dropped 50% in the intervention group versus 27% in controls.
 Future analyses will evaluate the intervention effects on health care utilization, cost-effectiveness, and return on investment to ultimately support policies for insurance reimbursement for IPM.
 In the meantime, members of the control group have been offered the intervention.

 Co-Funding and Additional Funds Leveraged: FPHNY received a grant of $600,000 from the Robin Hood Foundation to support this project.